peroxy/pokemon-catch-guide/README.md

 #                     data is there.
 #
 # -s, --side-games    Optional.
 Include side games (like XD/Colloseum).
 #
+# -a, --all-encounters    Include every single encounter from each game.
+By default only the best (highest chance) encounter from
+#                          each game is included.
+#
+#
 # -f, --from          Optional.
 Start generating from this pokedex number (including this one).
 #